nicola-stroffolino/spring-boot-keycloak-rest-api/README.md

 Unfortunately with the advent of Spring Boot 3 most of its classes and method became deprecated, but it's not so much of a problem, as Keycloak still provides a multitude of **endpoints** that can allow us to manually execute authentication tasks.

+The biggest advantage of Keycloak is that once you configure it you can just forget about it and start developing your web application, without worrying about the formalities of the standard spring security library.

+The user management is good as well, you can create roles and map it to users and give permissions based on roles.
+It also makes it easier to adapt new authentication mechanisms in the future.

 ## Setting Up a Keycloak Server
 To utilize the services that Keycloak provides we firstly have to start a server that for this example will be run locally on the port **8081**.